 Hi!
 My name is Corey and a journalist turned photographer and mom of 3.
-I’m so glad Tracy (who used to be my boss!) asked me to hop onto her blog for a quick post about beach photos for the summer!
+I’m so glad Tracy (who used to be my boss!) asked me to hop on her blog for a quick post about beach photos for the summer!
 Here are my best tips for getting great beach photos of your kids this summer!

 1- Set your expectations low.
 Like really low.
 I would say 90% of my clients stress to the max about family photos; what to wear, where to take them, when to do them, whether the kids will behave.